CRNI® Exam Content

 Exam Content & Complexity

 Candidates are scored on 120 out of 140 items administered over three hours.
-The exam’s content is based on the following eight core content areas of infusion nursing and is derived from the results of the Role Delineation Study to ensure that the exam accurately reflects the practice of the average infusion nurse.
+The exam’s content is based on the following three core content areas of infusion nursing and is derived from the results of the Role Delineation Study to ensure that the exam accurately reflects the practice of the average infusion nurse.

 Principles of Practice